Depending on the circumstances, any of the following claims — alone or in combination — might be brought against you:

 Ensure that there was a 'fair' reason for the dismissal, and that you acted reasonably in dismissing for that reason.
 There are only five potentially fair reasons which lawfully justify dismissal, and if you want to prevent a disgruntled employee from bringing an unfair dismissal claim, you must be able to establish at least one of these.
 The reasons are:

 You must also be able to establish that you followed fair procedures (see 3).
-You should have and follow a fair and reasonable disciplinary procedure, including in cases of gross misconduct (see Gross misconduct: 16 FAQs).
+You should have and follow a fair and reasonable disciplinary procedure, including in cases of gross misconduct.

-Your disciplinary and grievance procedures must be fair and reasonable - there is an Acas Code of Practice to help you achieve this (see Disciplinary issues: 30 FAQs and Grievance issues: 15 FAQs).
+Your disciplinary and grievance procedures must be fair and reasonable - there is an Acas Code of Practice to help you achieve this.
 An unreasonable failure to comply with the Code means an Employment Tribunal can increase any award against you by up to 25% (or reduce it by up to 25% if the failure is by the employee).
-This is subject to the statutory cap (£74,200) and a minimum basic award of four weeks' pay, except in discrimination cases, where there is no statutory cap.
+This is subject to a new statutory cap (see 1) and a minimum basic award of four weeks' pay, except in discrimination cases, where there is no statutory cap.

 You need to demonstrate that you have been fair and reasonable in your treatment of any employee subject to disciplinary action.
 There is an Acas Code of Practice to help you.
 If you unreasonably fail to follow the Code of Practice it means an Employment Tribunal can increase any award against you by up to 25% (or reduce it by up to 25% if the failure is by the employee).
 Your procedures should at least include: